-In the context of Frank’s ERC grant on automated deep learning, we have several open positions for outstanding candidates in our lab at ML Freiburg, on all of these levels:
+In the context of Frank’s ERC grant on automated deep learning (more details below) we have several open positions for outstanding candidates at ML Freiburg, on all of these levels:

 - PhD students

 Topics of particular interest to the group include:

 - Algorithm configuration and selection

 - Discrete optimization and NP-hard problem solving

 - Data-driven analysis of algorithms, hyperparameter importance, problem hardness, etc.